mchobby/micropython-oled-menu/readme.md

 * Enable property (avoids selection of disabled entries)
 * Various type of menu items:
 	* Label only
-	* Labeled Range (allowing to change an integer throught a range of values)
+	* Range : allowing to change an integer throught a range of values)
+	* Screen  : allow the main app to display/draw its own screen until the user press the button (display back the menu)

 # Library